cbinding/rematch2/README.md

 ### namedperiod_ruler <a class="anchor" id="namedperiod_ruler"></a>

-The namedperiod*ruler component utilises the [Perio.do](https://perio.do/) dataset.
-When configured with a valid Perio.do authority identifier e.g. `'p0xxt6t'` [Scottish Archaeological Periods & Ages (ScAPA)](http://n2t.net/ark:/99152/p0xxt6t), the component will match against the labels of periods contained within the specified authority. e.g. \_Chalcolithic*, _Early Bronze Age_, _Antonine_
+The namedperiod ruler component utilises the [Perio.do](https://perio.do/) dataset.
+When configured with a valid Perio.do authority identifier e.g. `'p0xxt6t'` [Scottish Archaeological Periods & Ages (ScAPA)](http://n2t.net/ark:/99152/p0xxt6t), the component will match against the labels of periods contained within the specified authority. e.g. _Chalcolithic, \_Early Bronze Age_, _Antonine_

 ## Usage <a class="anchor" id="component_usage"></a>